fsharp/fslang-design/RFCs/FS-1082-uint-type-abbreviation.md

 * `uint32`

 The `int` abbreviation is equivalent to `int32`.
 However, there is no corresponding `uint` abbreviation.
 This feels like an omission more than a deliberate decision.
 In fact, the F# compiler already assumes that the abbreviation exists in [formatting](https://github.com/dotnet/fsharp/blob/master/src/utils/sformat.fs#L147) and [an error message](https://github.com/dotnet/fsharp/blob/master/src/fsharp/FSComp.txt#L790).
 Because of this, the type abbreviation should be added.

+Additionally, there is an `int` casting function, but not `uint` equivalent.

 # Detailed design